joevenez/WordBomb/README.md

 # WordBomb
-Typing Game - Input correct characters before boxes reach the bottom of the screen This is an experiment
+Typing Game - Input correct characters before boxes reach the bottom of the screen